isidore/MobProgrammingBook/manuscript/01_Introduction.md

 ## Advanced mode

 Disregard the steps.
-Just turn up the good.
+Just pay attention to the things that are working for you and focus on doing more of those things.
 Pay attention to subtleties of your team and the lessons of the retrospectives.
 At this point, the book has served its purpose and is only here to remind you of some of the foundational principles.
 Now is the time to create your own way of working together.